janegilring/PSProductivityTools/README.md

 - Add Pester tests
 - Add help
 - IFTTT integration for muting cell phone when starting a new Pomodoro session
+- Initial setup for Skype for Business client custom precence state

 # Contributors